content-left-bg.png

 • must allow jumping in 1 direction only

-• must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures, slippery run-up/take-off).
+The activity must be suspended if the conditions become unfavourable (e.g. extreme temperatures, slippery run-up/take-off).

 Supervisor qualifications

-• a registered teacher with competence (knowledge and skills) in teaching long and/or triple jump; or
+• a registered teacher with competence (knowledge and skills) in teaching long and/or triple jump

-• an adult supervisor, working under the direct supervision of a registered teacher, with current Level 1 Community Athletics Coach accreditation from Athletics Australia (or equivalent).
+• an adult supervisor, working under the direct supervision of a registered teacher, with current Level 1 Youth Coach accreditation from Athletics Australia (or equivalent).

 Facilities and equipment